yaacov/ArduinoModbusSlave/README.md

 ### Callback vector

-Users register handler functions into the callback vector.
+Users register handler functions into the callback vector of the slave.

+###### Multiple Slaves

+This can be done independently for one or multiple slaves with different IDs.

 ###### Slots